boundlessgeo/geodroid-server/docs/source/installation.rst

 * Android SDK SDK Platform-tools
 * Android SDK Build-tools

 And finally install the appropriate API package.
-Currently Boundless Android SDK is built against "Android 4.0.3 (API 15)".
+Currently Boundless SDK for Android is built against "Android 4.0.3 (API 15)".
 These tools have also been tested on recent versions of the Android platform including Ice Cream Sandwich (4.0) through KitKat (4.4).

 Download
 ^^^^^^^^^

-`Boundless Android SDK`_
+`Boundless SDK for Android`_

 Building
 ^^^^^^^^^